and-tech-eu/mamuesp-libs-ringbuffer/README.md

-# A basi ring buffer library for use with Mongoose OS
+# A basic ring buffer library for use with Mongoose OS

 ## Overview